sjkummer/janus-gateway-js/README.md

     * `janusMessage` {Object} message that caused the error.

 ## Tests
 Tests are located under `test/` directory.
-To tun them use `npm test`.
+To run them use `npm test`.

 ### Unit
 These tests are located under `test/unit/`.
 To run them use `node_modules/mocha/bin/mocha`.